0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 ![4 Obviously]({{ site.baseurl }}/assets/images/2023/obvious.png)

 Educational content on every topic under the sun today is ubiquitous and mostly free.
-But this simply doesn't work for most of us because we aren't inherently autodidacts and learn best in an interactive setting.
+But this simply doesn't work for most of us because **we aren't inherently autodidacts** and **learn best in an interactive setting**.

 We also live in a world today where student-teacher ratios are vastly improved vs a generation ago.
-Nevertheless so long as curriculum delivery (including homework) isn't customized to the learning style & capabilities of each individual, source material prone to becoming either too challenging or too boring.
+Nevertheless so long as **curriculum delivery (including homework) isn't customized to the learning style & capabilities of each individual**, source material prone to becoming either too challenging or too boring.

 ## The Diamond Age of Ed Tech
 If you're a Web3 or Crypto aficionado you've no doubt read visionary author Neal Stephenson's [Snow Crash](https://www.goodreads.com/book/show/40651883-snow-crash) which introduced the term metaverse to the world.